Egalitarian cake-cutting: Relation to envy-freeness

 Dubins and Spanier proved that, when all value-measures are strictly positive, every relative-leximin allocation is envy-free.

 Weller showed an envy-free and efficient cake allocation that is not relative-leximin.
 The cake is [0,1], there are three agents, and their value measures are trianglular distributions centered at 1/4, 1/2 and 3/4 respectively.
 The allocation ([0,3/8],[3/8,5/8],[5/8,1]) has utility profile (3/8,7/16,7/16).
 It is envy-free and utilitarian-optimal, hence Pareto-efficient.
 However, there is another allocation ([0,5/16],[5/16,11/16],[11/16,1]) with a leximin-better utility profile.

 Computation

 Dall'aglio presents an algorithm for computing a leximin-optimal resource allocation.

+Aumann, Dombb and Hassidim present an algorithm that, for every e>0, computes an allocation with egalitarian welfare at least (1-e) of the optimum using $2^n \cdot n\cdot \log_2(n/\epsilon)$ queries.
+This is exponential in n, but polynomial in the number of accuracy digits.

+On the other hand, they prove that, unless P=NP, it is impossible to approximate the optimal egalitarian value to a factor better than 2, in time polynomial in n.
+The proof is by reduction from 3-dimensional matching (3DM).
+For every instance of 3DM matching with m hyperedges, they construct a cake-cutting instance with n agents, where 4m ≤ n ≤ 5m.
+They prove that, if the 3DM instance admits a perfect matching, then there exists a cake allocation with egalitarian value at least 1/m; otherwise, there is no cake-allocation with egalitarian value larger than 1/(2m).